praetorian-inc/mitm-vm/README.md

 `vagrant up`

+When prompted, select the interface that will be the gateway interface

 ## Host Setup
 This is dependent on the use case.
 The following two use-cases should cover most situations.
 ### Use Case 1: The device you want to man-in-the-middle connects to the Internet over Wi-Fi.